top of page

 RICS Practice Information Paper

-I authored a Practice Information Paper for the RICS, exploring the influence of emerging UK and international carbon markets on the British agricultural sector, valuation practices, and the finance industry, and the broad implications for stakeholders.
+I authored a Practice Information paper for the RICS title The Impact of Carbon Markets on the Rural Economy, exploring the influence of emerging UK and international carbon markets on the British agricultural sector, valuation practices, and the finance industry, and the broad implications for stakeholders.

 Moreover, the document suggests that acknowledging the value of sequestered carbon in agricultural soils within loan security valuations could create a synergy between the agricultural and financial sectors, fostering both improved soil health and efficient removal of atmospheric carbon - a double win.

-Off the back of this paper, I hosted a panel at the World Built Environment Forum, and presented at the RICS Rural Conference hosted by the Royal Agricultural University.
-A copy of my slides form that presentation can be accessed here.
+Off the back of this paper, I hosted a panel at the World Built Environment Forum, spoke at the RICS Rural Conference hosted by the Royal Agricultural University, and presented at the Global Land and Property Conference.

 RICS Insight Paper on carbon markets and their impact on rural property valuations